 Daniel moved to Lavonia from Knoxville, Tennessee in 2006 to accept the position of VP/General Manager of 92.1 WLHR “Lake Hartwell Radio.”
 A 1998 graduate of the University of Tennessee at Knoxville, Daniel majored in broadcasting with a double minor in history and political science.

 Daniel has served on the Lavonia Chamber of Commerce Board of Directors.
-He currently serves on the Board of Directors for the Franklin County United Way and the Lavonia Downtown Development Authority.
+He currently serves on the Board of Directors for the Franklin County United Way, the Lavonia Downtown Development Authority, and the Franklin County Chamber of Commerce.

-Daniel and his wife Emily live in Lavonia.
-In his spare time, Daniel enjoys growing palm trees, visiting other radio station transmitter sites, listening to music, community service, swimming, and playing with his cat Cracker.
+Daniel and his wife Emily live in Baldwin.
+In his spare time, Daniel enjoys growing palm trees, visiting other radio station transmitter sites, listening to music, community service, swimming, and playing with the family pets, a miniature dachshund named Vivian Pickles and a cat named Cracker.
+Email Daniel at email@example.com.

 Michael “Porkchop” Branch